syncfusion-content/ej2-common-docs/ej2-javascript/common/security-considerations.md

 [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP) is a one of the security feature, that helps the detect the cross-site-scripting(XSS) attacks and malicious code injection.
 It will throw the errors and warnings while using the inline-styles and inline scripts, eval, new Function, etc in your applications.

-If you want to utilize the CSP in your application, add a `<meta>` tag and add the CSP directives.
-Syncfusion Javascript controls are considered and implemented with CSP directives.
+To implement Content Security Policy (CSP) in your application, include a `<meta>` tag with specified CSP directives.
+Syncfusion JavaScript controls have been designed and implemented with adherence to these CSP directives, ensuring enhanced security.
 These directives are below.

 #### CSP Directives